-WHAT: Many different species of these long nosed insect.
+WHAT: Many different species of these long nosed insects.
 Females lay eggs in the soil in spring.
 Larvae pupate in mid-summer.
 Both feed at night and shelter during the day.
-Active all
+Active all year.

-AFFECTED: Vegetables, apple trees, cane fruit and
+AFFECTED: Vegetables, apple trees, cane fruit and brassicas.

-DAMAGE: Larvae feed on the roots, adults on the plants.
+DAMAGE: Larvae feed on the roots, adults on the leaves and stems of young plants.
 Causes scalloped edging on leaves or the death of seedlings.

-CONTROL: Weevils can be difficult to eradicate from the garden as they live mainly in the soil.
+control: Weevils can be difficult to eradicate from the garden as they live mainly in the soil.
 Control can be attempted by removing the feeding opportunities of the larvae.
-If weevils were
+If weevils were evident last season try:

-- Turning over the soil to - Growing peas or beans in winter instead of brassicas. - Allowing beds to go fallow for a season but take care to also prevent weeds from
+- Turning over the soil to disrupt the pupating larvae. - Growing peas or beans in winter instead of brassicas. - Allowing beds to go fallow for a season but take care to also prevent weeds from growing.